niftynei/droidtalks/gradle/gradle_presentation.md

 ## Why Gradle?
 ![](android_studio.png)

+^ OH, and it's the build system for Android Studio.
+If you want to develop Android in Android Studio, you're going to be running Gradle.

-^ OH, and it's the `newish` standard for Android Studio.
-As someone who used to maintain our Ant builds, I am a big fan of Gradle.
-I still consider myself a student of the language.
+^ As someone who used to maintain our Ant builds, I am a big fan of Gradle.
+For all my familiarity with Gradle, though I still consider myself a student of the language.
 If at some point find my something that I put up on the screen that offends your Groovy/Gradle sensibilities, I want to hear about it.
 Please tell me about it after the talk.